Barriers to fitness: Overcoming common challenges

 Setting aside time to exercise can be a challenge.
 Use a little creativity to get the most out of your time.

 - Squeeze in short walks throughout the day.
 If you don't have time for a full workout, don't sweat it.
-Shorter bursts of exercise, such as walking for 10 minutes a few times during the day, offer benefits too.
+Any amount of activity is better than none at all.
+Shorter bursts of exercise, such as taking short walk breaks a few times during the day, offer benefits too.
 Aim to work your way up to exercising about 30 minutes on most days of the week.

 - Get up earlier.
 If your days are packed and the evening hours are just as hectic, get up 30 minutes earlier a few times a week to exercise.
 Once you've adjusted to early-morning workouts, add another day or two to the routine.